Investing into a small company on a crowdfunding platform means 3 key things:

 At Crowd for Angels the minimum investment is £25.
 However, companies can specify a higher amount they are willing to accept.
 The maximum, however, is solely determined by the company’s funding target.
 The maximum can be met by a sole investor.

 This is a decision made by companies on an individual basis.
 Certain companies prefer to have fewer investors investing larger amounts and so they choose to increase the minimum investment threshold.
+Furthermore, some companies share price is inhibitive of the minimum investment of £25.

 This is not possible.
 Once the pitch is fully funded to the maximum funding target, it will automatically close allowing for no additional funding to be committed.